DeMille/node-usbmux/README.md

   })
   ...

-// you can stop the relay when done relay.stop();
+// stop the relay when done
+relay.stop();
 ```